Category Archives: highlight home

 On a global scale, as issues of conflict and urbanisation and their intersection are becoming increasingly complex, the misappropriation of reconstruction policies to feed specific political agendas is increasingly likely.
 Dr. Sharp emphasised that the key to the success and sustainability of any reconstruction process is to ensure that this is not exclusively conceived or implemented in a top-down manner, but rather centres the needs and desires of the inhabitants themselves who will be subject to this reconstruction.
 As suggested by Dr. Sharp, whilst bottom-up inclusive reconstruction is vital in post-war and peacebuilding contexts, the multilateral environment remains valid and valuable for the development of clear global principles to be laid out to guide locally led reconstruction processes.
 Particularly in cases where the state has been decimated by conflict, it becomes necessary to have some sources of support that are institutional and structural.

 Offering a differing but complementary perspective, Dr. Shuaibi argued that, in the context of increasingly complex conflict realities, for example in the MENA region, the age of multilateral frameworks established by international agencies is ending.
 Such frameworks, as highlighted by Dr. Shuaibi, have usually been based on a traditional state-building model and a top-down and elite-driven approach, under the supervision of international actors.
-Moreover, state-building since the 1990s has included specific ideas about what a ‘new’ state should like, which has typically prioritised the establishment of some form of free-market economy and liberal economy.
+Moreover, state-building since the 1990s has included specific ideas about what a ‘new’ state should look like, which has typically prioritised the establishment of some form of free-market, liberal economy.
 Afghanistan and Iraq are cases in point.
 In today’s climate, Dr. Shuaibi suggested that a policy of what she termed “reparative justice” in processes of state-building and reconstruction, which is predicated on a grassroots and survivor-led approach including reconciliation through education and restitution, is more appropriate.
 Echoing Dr. Sharp’s point about the need to centre the needs and desires of inhabitants where reconstruction will take place, Dr. Shuaibi advocated for the localisation of state-building and reconstruction processes, with international actors acting only as a support system.

 A man stands in a doorway of a crumbling brick structure on a clear day, surrounded by rubble and remnants of buildings in Idlib, Syria.